 If the form is extended to multiple pages, verify if there is a proper mechanism to navigate through different pages of the form.
-Number of pages and a proper title for each page of the form should be provided to the user.
+The number of pages and an appropiate title for each page of the form should be provided to the user.

 Review and Submission

 Verify whether the form has a "review page" before submission.
 For sensitive and important information the user should be allowed to review and verify the data prior to final submission.
-Also, the review page/section should provide proper information and functionality to confirm or revise the data inserted, by properly navigating user to the willing to change.
+Also, the review page/section should provide proper information and functionality to confirm or revise the data inserted, by properly navigating the user and providing the option of willingness to change.